louisrli/recoded-facebook-full/README.md

   comment.
 * Each user may leave exactly one private comment and one public comment.
 * Private comments are only visible to the authenticated user associated with the Facebook entry.
-Private comments are viewable by everyone.
+Public comments are viewable by everyone.
 * To be clear about the cardinalities here, I am allowed to leave exactly `2N` comments (if I comment on my own profile) on Facebook.